equinor/radix-platform/scripts/cert-manager/README.md

 The DNS challenge verification process might take a minute or two to complete due to DNS propagation and caching.

-Until this process is complete, and `{appName}-tls-secret` is populated, then the nginx-ingress will serve default 404 backend message.

 ## Bootstrap
 Cert-Manager core is installed by Flux.
 (Only letsencrypt issuer is installed by its own bootstrap.sh script)